MarcT0K/Simhash-CQL/README.md

 simhash
 ===========

 This is a Python implementation of [Simhash](http://www.wwwconference.org/www2007/papers/paper215.pdf).
+The Simhash index (used to detected near-duplicates) is based on Scylla.

 ## Getting Started